Old Testament Survey

 Lesson 26 w/AnswersJeremiah

 In this lesson, we continue our survey of the Old Testament by taking a look at the prophet Jeremiah, known as the "weeping prophet".
-During my days at seminary I was fortunate enough to take a Christian Apologetics course.
-The aim of that study was to expose us to the reasons and evidences that God exists and that Jesus really is the Messiah.
+During my days at seminary, I was fortunate enough to take a Christian Apologetics course.
+The aim of that study was to expose us to the reasons and evidence that God exists and that Jesus really is the Messiah.
 One of the many we examined was prophecy and its fulfillment.

 Even if there were no other proof available to us, by simply studying prophecy and how it is fulfilled, we are shown that God indeed is real and purposeful, and His will is always accomplished exactly as He plans.
 Jeremiah was a first-hand witness, first in proclaiming prophecy, and then in actually witnessing its fulfillment, as God brought judgment and total destruction on Jerusalem and Judah.

 In that context, let’s examine that prophecy and the man God called to be His prophet for that appointed time.
-In a nutshell, sixty years following the death of Isaiah, Jeremiah is tasked by God to prophecy about the coming judgment foretold by Isaiah.
-Jeremiah would not only call out the sins of the people and the nation and proclaim that the Day of Judgment was upon them if they would not repent, he would also see that day of judgment and be an eye witness to it.
+In a nutshell, sixty years following the death of Isaiah, Jeremiah is tasked by God to prophesy about the coming judgment foretold by Isaiah.
+Jeremiah would not only call out the sins of the people and the nation and proclaim that the Day of Judgment was upon them if they would not repent, but he would also see that day of judgment and be an eye witness to it.
 The book of Lamentations is related to those sad and awful days.

 During Jeremiah’s days, other prophets were also being used by God.
 Specifically, Daniel, Ezekiel, Nahum, Zephaniah, and Habakkuk were all used by God during this time.
 But Jeremiah’s task was to both proclaim and witness the coming judgment.
 It is on the eve of this national disaster, that we begin reading about Jeremiah and his prophecy.